Private GANs, Revisited: Frequent discriminator steps improves private GANs

 \section{Frequent discriminator steps improves private GANs}

-In this section, we discuss our main finding: the number of discriminator steps taken between each generator step ($n_\cD$ from Algorithm \ref{alg:dpgan}) plays a significant role in the success of private GAN training.
-For a fixed setting of DPSGD hyperparameters, there is an optimal range of values for $n_\cD$ that maximizes generation quality, in terms of both visual quality and utility for downstream classifier training.
+In this section, we discuss our main finding: $n_\cD$, the number of discriminator steps taken between each generator step (see Algorithm \ref{alg:dpgan}) plays a significant role in the success of DPGAN training.

+Fixing a setting of DPSGD hyperparameters, there is an optimal range of values for $n_\cD$ that maximizes generation quality, in terms of both visual quality and utility for downstream classifier training.
 This value can be quite large ($n_\cD \approx100$ in some cases).